FreeTubeApp/FreeTube/CONTRIBUTING.md

-# Code Contribution Guidelines
-Thank you for your interest in contributing to FreeTube!
-To ensure a smooth development process and maintain high-quality standards, please follow the guidelines below when contributing features, bug fixes, or documentation updates.

-## Before You Start Coding
-To promote collaboration and avoid duplicate efforts, please follow these steps before beginning your work:

-Working on an Existing Issue:
-If you're addressing an issue that's already been reported, leave a comment on the issue stating your intention to work on it.
-This helps us coordinate tasks and avoid duplication.

-Working on a New Feature:
-If your contribution is not tied to an existing issue, please create a new issue first.
-This allows the community to discuss the feature before any code is written.

-Major Feature Contributions:
-For large features, be prepared to support and maintain your code in the future (e.g., fixing bugs or resolving merge conflicts).
-Optionally, you can join our Matrix channel for real-time communication and updates about ongoing work.

-## Before Submitting a Pull Request
-When your code is ready for review, make sure it meets the following requirements:

-## License Agreement:
-By submitting a pull request (PR), you agree that your code will be published under the GNU Affero General Public License.

-## Link to Issues:
-Reference any related issue(s) in your pull request to provide context and background.

-Open Source Compliance:
-Do not include any non-free software or proprietary modules.

-Target the Right Branch:
-Ensure your PR is set to merge into the development branch of FreeTube.

-Stay Up-to-Date:
-Sync your feature/bugfix branch with the latest development branch before submitting.

-## Code Style & Standards:

-Follow the style and structure used throughout the existing codebase.

-Write ES6-compliant JavaScript (e.g., use let and const instead of var, use arrow functions like (response) => {} instead of anonymous function expressions).

-Add meaningful comments where appropriate.
-Use the JavaScript Documentation and Comment Standards.

-Maintain a clean and modular Vue.js structure.
-Use the Vue.js Guide as a reference, and follow patterns already used in the project.

-## Functionality & Testing:

-Test your code thoroughly before submitting.

-Ensure your feature works with both the Local API and the Invidious API.

-Core functionality (e.g., watching videos, loading subscriptions) should remain stable.

-Linting:
-Your code must pass lint checks.
-Use:

-*bash
-*Copy code
-*npm run lint       # Check for issues
-*npm run lint-fix   # Auto-fix where possible *Minimize Dependencies:
-*Only add Node modules if absolutely necessary.
-Use a new module if:

-It’s essential for your feature to work (e.g., nedb for databases).

-It avoids reinventing the wheel (e.g., autolinker for link parsing).

-Stay Involved:
-Please remain engaged with the community and help maintain your contributions over time.
-FreeTube is developed by a small group of volunteers, and your continued support helps the project grow sustainably.

-## Setting Up Your Development Environment
-To get started with your development environment, check out our Getting Started Guide on the wiki.

-If you have any questions or want to get more involved, feel free to reach out on our Matrix channel.
-Thanks again for helping make FreeTube better!
+# Code Contributions

+## Before starting to code
+ Please follow these guidelines before starting to code you feature or bugfix.
+ * If you want to implement a bugfix or feature request from an existing issue, please comment on that issue that you will work on it.
+This helps us to coordinate what needs to be done and what not.
+ * If you want to implement a feature request without an existing issue, please create an issue, so we know what you are working on and discuss the feature.
+ * For major feature implementations make sure you are able to maintain your code in the future in regard to bugs and possible code conflicts in future updates.
+Optionally you could join the [Matrix](https://matrix.to/#/#freetube:matrix.org) channel, so you will hear instantly if something needs to be worked on.

+## Before your Pull Request
+Please follow these guidelines before sending your pull request and making contributions.
+* When you submit a pull request, you agree that your code is published under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html)
+* Please link the issue you are referring to.
+* Do not include non-free software or modules with your code.
+* Make sure your pull request is set up to merge your branch to FreeTube's development branch.
+* Make sure your branch is up to date with the development branch before submitting your pull request.
+* Stick to a similar style of code already in the project.
+Please look at current code to get an idea on how to do this.
+* Follow [ES6](http://es6-features.org/) standards in your code.
+Ex: Use `let` and `const` instead of `var`.
+Do not use `function(response){//code}` for callbacks, use `(response) => {//code}`.
+* Comment your code when necessary.
+Follow the [JavaScript Documentation and Comments Standard](https://www.drupal.org/docs/develop/standards/javascript/javascript-api-documentation-and-comment-standards) for functions.
+* Please follow proper Vue structure when creating new code / components.
+Use existing code as well as the [Vue.js Guide](https://vuejs.org/v2/guide/) for reference.
+* Please test your code.
+Make sure new features work as well as existing core features such as watching videos or loading subscriptions.
+New features need to work with both the Local API as well as the Invidious API
+* Please make sure your code does not violate any standards set by our linter.
+It's up to you to make fixes whenever necessary.
+You can run `npm run lint` to check locally and `npm run lint-fix` to automatically fix smaller issues.
+* Please limit the amount of Node Modules that you introduce into the project.
+Only include them when **absolutely necessary** for your code to work (Ex: Using nedb for databases) or if a module provides similar functionality to what you are trying to achieve (Ex: Using autolinker to create links to outside URLs instead of writing the functionality myself).
+* Avoid the use of LLMs and AI tools, especially when making documentation changes.
+* Please try to stay involved with the community and maintain your code.
+We are only a handful of developers working on FreeTube in our spare time.
+We do not have time to work on everything, and it would be nice if you can maintain your code when necessary.

+# Setting up Your Environment

+Check out the [wiki](https://docs.freetubeapp.io/development/getting-started/) page to learn how to set up your environment and get started.